atomvm/exatomvm/README.md

     remote: Compressing objects: 100% (17/17), done.
     remote: Total 150 (delta 14), reused 19 (delta 10), pack-reused 121
     origin/HEAD set to master

-Create a directory called `avm_deps` in the top level of your project directory:

-    shell$ mkdir avm_deps

-Download a copy of the AtomVM-libs from the AtomVM Gitbub [release repository](https://github.com/atomvm/AtomVM/releases/).
-Extract the contents of this archive and copy the enclosed AVM files into your `avm_deps` directory.

-Afterwards, you should see something like:

-    shell$ ls -l avm_deps
-    total 264
-    -rw-rw-r--  1 frege  wheel  11380 May  8 16:32 alisp.avm
-    -rw-rw-r--  1 frege  wheel  48956 May  8 16:32 atomvmlib.avm
-    -rw-rw-r--  1 frege  wheel  23540 May  8 16:32 eavmlib.avm
-    -rw-rw-r--  1 frege  wheel  25456 May  8 16:32 estdlib.avm
-    -rw-rw-r--  1 frege  wheel   1052 May  8 16:32 etest.avm
-    -rw-rw-r--  1 frege  wheel  16356 May  8 16:32 exavmlib.avm

 Run the `atomvm.packbeam` Mix task to create a packbeam file: